 With close proximity to not one, but five of Croatia’s breathtaking national parks, Zadar is the perfect home base for day trips to explore the varied landscapes of this region.

 Paklenica National Park

-Perfect if you’re only in Zadar for a day or two, the park is under an hour away from the city, and is a playground for experienced rock climbers, whilst offering gentle hikes suitable for everyone.
+Perfect if you’re only in Zadar for a day or two, this National park is under an hour away from the city and is a playground for experienced rock climbers, as well as offering gentle hikes suitable for everyone.

 Krka National Park

-The most famous, oldest, and largest of Croatia’s 8 national parks, Plitvice Lakes is a 1.5 hour drive north-east, known for its 16 cascading turquoise lakes.
-No swimming is allowed unfortunately, but there are hours of eden-like lush green trails to explore in the warmer seasons, and if you’re visiting off-season, the park becomes a winter wonderland covered in blankets of snow and ice.
+Known for its 16 cascading turquoise lakes, the most famous, oldest, and largest of Croatia’s 8 national parks is Plitvice Lakes.
+It is a 1.5 hour drive north-east of Zadar and there are hours of eden-like lush green trails to explore in the warmer months.
+If you’re visiting in winter, the park becomes a winter wonderland covered in blankets of snow and ice.

 Kornati National Park

 Zadar is the gateway to this archipelago of 89 islands lying just off the coast that make up this National Park.
 The best way to enjoy these mostly uninhabited islands is to book a day boat tour, where you can dive into secluded turquoise bays, and soak up the sun on virtually untouched beaches.